-- Safe Harbor 401(k) Notice: For 401(k) plans that are designed to comply with the safe harbor requirements of the Internal Revenue Code.
+- Safe Harbor 401(k) Notice: For 401(k) plans that are designed to comply with the safe harbor requirements of the Code.

 - Automatic Enrollment Notice: For any plan that includes automatic enrollment provisions.

-- Qualified Automatic Contribution Arrangement Notice: For plans that are designed to comply with the Internal Revenue Code?ÃÃs qualified automatic contribution provisions.
+- Qualified Automatic Contribution Arrangement Notice: For plans that are designed to comply with the Code?ÃÃs qualified automatic contribution provisions.

-- Eligible Automatic Contribution Arrangement Notice: For plans that are designed to comply with the Internal Revenue Code?ÃÃs eligible automatic contribution provisions.
+- Eligible Automatic Contribution Arrangement Notice: For plans that are designed to comply with the Code?ÃÃs eligible automatic contribution provisions.